andres-h/httpmsgbus/doc/installation.rst

 Compiling and installing HMB
 ============================

-* Install Go (<1.16) from https://golang.org/dl/ or from the package repository of your operating system and make sure that the "go" tool is in the path.
-(Go 1.16 and newer are currently not supported due to incompatibilities of the module system.)
+* Install Go from https://golang.org/dl/ or from the package repository of your operating system and make sure that the "go" tool is in the path.

 * Make sure that you have a working Internet connection and git is installed.
 Git will be used by the "go" tool to download some additional Go packages.

 * Install PCRE development package for your Linux distribution (usually named pcre-devel or libpcre3-dev).
-If you are on a non-Linux platform or want to create a portable binary for Linux, it is possible to use the standard Go regexp package instead of PCRE by removing the "vendor" directory in HMB source.
-Some versions of the standard Go regexp package may have a memory leak, so keep an eye on the memory consumption if you use it.

-* Either copy HMB source code to SeisComP source tree and use CMake or simply call the "install.sh" script included.
+* Run the "install.sh" script.

 Configuring reverse proxy
 =========================